TakemichiHanagaki/saikou/beta.md

-# 1.2.0.17
+# 1.2.0.18

-- Fixed Serialization Problems
-- Fixed Kamyroll Episode Problem
+- Fixed 9anime & backup
-- AniMixPlay Source by @scrazzz (Not Tested)
+- Add Mangaread Source by @scrazzz
-- Add New Contributors Names
-- Fixed Firebase For Real this time
+- Added Subtitle Settings by @adolar0042
+- Added Button to change sub language on kamyroll by @adolar0042